Pjmuthu51/CDCstuff/SRA submission/SRA submission.md

   - **Publications:** this page collects publication information specific to the registered project.
 A publication identifier is required.
 A PubMed ID or DOI is required..

-  - **Overview :** this page presents a summary of the provided information.
+  - **Overview:** this page presents a summary of the provided information.
 Click the 'Submit' button at the bottom of the page to complete the submission.

 Once you complete submission you receive a bioproject ID.
 The format of the BioProject Accession is five alpha-letters followed by one to six numbers.
 For example **PRJNA428490**